 Banksian Medal Awarded at the Autumn Show to the

 Competitor who obtains the highest combined number of points in the Horticultural Classes in the Summer and Autumn Shows.
-Any the last two years is not eligible.
+Any Competitor who has won the Banksian Medal in the last two years is not eligible.